KenKundert/nestedtext/doc/format.rst

 Rules
 ~~~~~

-The *Udif* format follows a small number of simple rules.
+The *NestedText* format follows a small number of simple rules.
 Here they are.

-Each line in a *Udif* document is assigned one of the following types: comment,
+Each line in a *NestedText* document is assigned one of the following types:
-blank, list-item, dict-item, and string-item.
-Any line that does not fit one of
+comment, blank, list-item, dict-item, and string-item.
+Any line that does not
-these types is an error.
+fit one of these types is an error.

 Comments are lines that have `#` as the first character on the line.
 Comments
 are ignored.